 It is 7:30 in Laos, and the morning bodes well: the sky is blue and the first rays of sunshine accompany my slow steps up the slight rise in the land of no-one where, after passing a welcome sign in English with a glaring mistake, manicured lawns tell you that you are entering China.
-It is just a few minutes walk and a one-hour time zone ahead, but in this hour and in the two or three hundred meters that separate the two countries, it almost feels as if you have made the Great Leap Forward.
+It is just a few minutes walk and a one-hour time zone ahead, but in this hour and in the two or three hundred meters that separate the two countries, it almost feels as if you have made the I.

-I savor this short transit like a Chinese enjoying a cup of tea; I linger to admire a yellow butterfly motionless among the leaves, I look at a few Laotians and Chinese who move from one country to another, trucks waiting in line to see their goods inspected.
-Only then do I realize that I am the only European around.
+I savour this short transit like a Chinese enjoying a cup of tea; I linger to admire a yellow butterfly motionless among the leaves, I look at a few Laotians and Chinese who move from one country to another, trucks waiting in line to see their goods inspected.
+Only then do I realise that I am the only European around.
 I ignore an electric car that for a few pennies gets you comfortably across the short distance that separates not only two countries but two conceptions of life, two realities that, though united by a common ideology, cannot be more different one from another.
-It’s like going in a brief moment through two seasons both beautiful in their diversity: from a sad fall in pastel colors in Laos, to a lively spring the color of flowers in bloom.
+It’s like going in a brief moment through two seasons both beautiful in their diversity: from a sad fall in pastel colours in Laos, to a lively spring the color of flowers in bloom.

 I am welcomed by a modern border crossing semi-deserted given the time; only a few guards are presiding it.
 I head to the first I notice; he is kind and smiling, he enters my passport into a scanning machine, he adds the visa number and suddenly, to my surprise, a metallic voice in Italian invites me to press the button and print out my immigration card.
 I smile amused and begin to get the feeling of being in a different world, a modern Alice in Wonderland.